Budibase/website/content/blog/ai-form-builders/index.md

 #### Pricing

 Budibase pricing is designed to scale.
-You can build as many applications as you want for free, for up to five users in the cloud or twenty if you self-host.
+You can build as many applications as you want for free, for up to twenty users if you self-host.
 Our free plans even come with SSO for all users.

 Paid plans start from $5 per month for end users and $50 for app creators.
 This also introduces custom branding, reusable code snippets, Budibase AI, creator access control, PDF generation, and more.